DeFiTON/DeFiTON/README.md

 - [Figma](https://www.figma.com/@gusev)
 - [Behance](https://www.behance.net/sviatoshusiev)

-## 🎓 Entrepreneur
-Welcome to my GitHub!

 ## 👨‍💻 What do I do?
 - Web3 projects.

-Happy to chat and work together!
+Eager to learn and share knowledge with colleagues and partners.
+Open to networking with like-minded individuals and new people in this exciting field!